fidesosu/passelimerit-docs/parts/introduction/index.md

 |`Str 20`|String with a maximum length of 20 characters.|
 |`Dec 18.2`|Decimal number with 18 digits and 2 decimal places.|

 - The `Type` doesn't always include the maximum length of the string.
-This is usually the case when the field doesn't have a fixed length (e.g. Names, etc).

 ## Results and Query Payloads
-- These should be used as a reference and may vary.
+- These should be used as a reference and may vary from user to user.
 - These are used to show the structure of the data and show what the user should expect from the request.